 “Can you write that love song?” says Kachulis.
 “Of course you can write that love song.
 You don’t have to be 80 years old and sick to write that song.
 That’s one of the beautiful things about being a creative lyric writer.
 You can imagine.
 The great writers imagine what it’s like to be those characters.”

 Speaking of great writers, in the past few years, we’ve seen Taylor Swift move away from autobiographical songwriting, and move into more of a storyteller role.
 At the start of her career, she was known for writing songs about real people and real experiences.
-Her latest albums are a departure from her usual style of songwriting because she’s taking on the role of a storyteller, writing songs about characters and not necessarily herself.
+Her albums folklore and evermore are a departure from her usual style of songwriting because she’s taking on the role of a storyteller, writing songs about characters and not necessarily herself.

 5. Think About Perspective